 Islam in Loudoun County, by Jana Shafagoj, Director of Preservation & Education, Morven Park.
-The article represents groundbreaking event in the Bulletin that it is the first article since the periodical’s founding to deal with the history of Islam in Loudoun.
+The article represents a groundbreaking event in the Bulletin that it is the first article since the periodical’s founding to deal with the history of Islam in Loudoun.
 “In 1983, the All Dulles Area Muslim Society (ADAMS) established the first mosque in Loudoun County, Virginia.
-ADAMS, in addition to the newer Muslim Community Center of Leesburg and Loudoun Islamic Center, currently serve the county’s estimated 27,500 Muslims and, through partnerships with other faith and community organizations, help support the needs of the greater Loudoun community.
-Islam is the second largest religion in the world with roughly 1.9 billion Muslims (followers of Islam) globally and an estimated 3 million Muslims residing within the United States.
+ADAMS, in addition to the newer Muslim Community Center of Leesburg and Loudoun Islamic Center, currently serves the county’s estimated 27,500 Muslims and, through partnerships with other faith and community organizations, help support the needs of the greater Loudoun community.
+Islam is the second-largest religion in the world with roughly 1.9 billion Muslims (followers of Islam) globally and an estimated 3 million Muslims residing within the United States.
 Although the ADAMS mosque is a “recent” presence in Loudoun County, Muslims have been part of the American story since the earliest explorers landed on the Atlantic shores.
 This article provides an overview of the history of Islam within the United States, placing the founding of ADAMS and the growth of Loudoun’s Muslim population within the larger context of our shared national history.”

 Vision of a Railroad for Loudoun, by Paul McCray.
 One of the greatest influences in the development of Northern Virginia, and especially Loudoun County, was the W&OD Railroad and its predecessors.
-The route chosen by the railroads builders passed by few developed areas but towns and communities soon followed and many continue to thrive today.
+The route chosen by the railroad’s builders passed by few developed areas but towns and communities soon followed and many continue to thrive today.
 In Fairfax, the towns of Herndon and Vienna came to be solely because of where the railroad depots were placed and in Loudoun the tracks brought prosperity to Sterling, Ashburn, Purcellville, Round Hill and Bluemont.

 Saddlery in Loudoun, by Dorothy Lee, owner, Journeymen Saddlers Ltd. “Much of the information in this article deals with unique skills and tools used by the one remaining full-service saddler in Loudoun.
 However, it is really an homage to the network of independent artisans in the county’s horse industry, all of whom collaborate.
 The craftspeople in this article are part of a large network of specialty experts throughout Loudoun and the region who readily share their expertise and equipment with each other.
 This makes sure that the entire horse community, whether for farm animals, pets or racing horses are taking care of.
 That community of experts effort also makes sure Loudoun is a leader in saddlery in northern Virginia.”